-- i.
-One (1) lot may be subdivided for every ten (10) acres. $^{17, 21, 23}$ - (a) Acreage shall be computed using existing acreage at the time application is submitted.
-Total acreage does not include acreage which was subdivided off of present parent parcel between October 5, 1988 and time of application. - ii.
-Minimum lot size shall be 40,000 square feet for lots that will be served by individual wells and septic systems; 20,000 square feet for lots that will be served by a central water OR central sewerage system; and 10,000 square feet for lots that will be served by both a central water AND central sewerage system. ^{17, 21} - (a) Setbacks shall be 25' front, 12' sides and 20' rear. - (b) All clusters of three (3) or more lots shall be served by an internal road.23 - (c) Clusters of three (3) or more lots shall not be along an existing public road. - (d) A property owner may transfer rights to adjacent parcels which are owned by the same entity.
-17, 21 - (e) Maximum lot size shall be 3 acres.
-17, 21 iii.
+- on the provisions of this Subsection, provided that the total lots developed shall not exceed one lot per five acres based on the parent parcel on October 5, 1988 and all other provisions of this Subsection are complied with.32 - iii.
+Minimum lot size shall be 40,000 square feet for lots that will be served by individual wells and septic systems; 20,000 square feet for lots that will be served by a central water OR central sewerage system; and 10,000 square feet for lots that will be served by both a central water AND central sewerage system.
+17, 21, 32 - (a) Setbacks shall be 25' front, 12' sides, and 20' rear. - (b) All clusters of three (3) or more lots shall be served by an internal road; provided that all clusters utilizing the sliding scale in 5.7D.2.b shall have an internal road with direct access to a public road identified as a Major Collector or a Minor or Principal Arterial on the Envision Jefferson 2035 Comprehensive Plan Roadway Classification Map.23 - (c) Clusters of three (3) or more lots shall not be along an existing public road. - (d) A property owner may transfer rights to adjacent parcels which are owned by the same entity.
+17, 21 iv.
 Procedures23